ironhack-labs/lab-javascript-advanced-algorithms/README.md

 A [data structure](https://en.wikipedia.org/wiki/Data_structure) is a particular way to organize your data in the computer so it can be used efficiently.
 One or more [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type) can be implemented and they specify the operations that can be performed over a data structure.

-In this exercise we will implement two different abstract data types that are very common: `stacks` and `queues`.
+In this exercise we will implement two different abstract data types that are very common: `queues` and `queues`.
 Let's see what both data structures to understand how they work.

 ## Submission